JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/proposal.md

 Novel custom DL algorithm for multi-label multi-class spectrum sensing based on semantic segmentation that
 1. operates at the I/Q level instead of creating images
-2. classifies each and every I/Q sample incoming from the ADC without creating bounding boxes, thus increasing classification accuracy significantly.
+2. classifies each and every I/Q sample incoming from the ADC without creating bounding boxes, thus increasing classification accuracy significantly
 3. only uses 1024 I/Q samples as input, which leads to very low inference time.

 ## 4. Potential Impact